Apliz/Game-Of-Life/README.md

 ## User Stories

 As a Developer,
 To pay homage to the late Conway,
 I would like to recreate the Game of Life.

-As a cell,
+As a Cell,
 To be able to exist in my world,
 I can detect the state of cells around me.

-As a user,
+As a User,
 To be able to interact with the game,
-I can choose my starting conditions
+I can choose my starting conditions.

-As a cell,
+As a Cell,
 To be able to grow,
 I  switch off if I have 3 live neighbours.

-As a cell,
+As a Cell,
 To be able to perish,
 I would like to switch off If I have more than 3; or less than 2 neighbours.

 ### In the works

-As a user,
+As a User,
 So I can experiment,
 I would like to upload grid configurations to the application.

-As a user,
+As a User,
 To be able to see the game,
 I would like to visualise results in a command line interface.